Family Encyclopedia >> Health

 Table of contents

-When do you start brushing your teeth?
+When do you start brushing your child's teeth?

-When is the first time a dentist?
+When is the first dentist visit?

-Brushing teeth, which toothpaste and toothbrush for your child?
+Brushing teeth: which toothpaste and toothbrush for your child?

 Why use children's toothpaste instead of regular toothpaste?